shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Predictive
 -   Removed from Reality

 The creature must be willing.
 If they are not, you can attempt to force the effect on them.
-If you do, make a Spell check against their Charisma save.
+If you do, make a Spell check against their Charisma Save.
 Success: the creature is effected.

 Because these effects are also bound by your Tether Range, if a creature under one of these effects leaves your Tether Range, these effects end for that creature.